Our latest research trip features a number of topics:

 Could a Virginian from Mount Athos really have welcomed the Marquis de Lafayette to Norfolk in 1824?
 The answer to this odd question is: yes.
-After that event, Lafayette journeyed to Williamsburg where he dined at the former townhouse of Philip Ludwell III with a man named James Lee who appears to have been a leader of an Orthodox Christian community in the Williamsburg area at the time.
+After that event, Lafayette journeyed to Williamsburg where he dined at the former townhouse of Philip Ludwell III (now known as the Ludwell-Paradise House) with a man named James Lee who appears to have been a leader of an Orthodox Christian community in the Williamsburg area at the time.
 Lee had married into a distinguished French family called Bellett who had briefly lived in Canada before coming to Williamsburg, as did Viscount Philip Ignatius Barziza, who was the great-grandson of Philip Ludwell III.
 Learn more in our video.

 Video Report: Lafayette Dines at the Ludwell-Paradise House

 The Ludwell Family and the Origins of Bruton Parish Church